seanwu1105/seanwu1105/README.md

 I am Shuang Wu.

-- 👀 I am actively looking for software engineer internship in the US (open to relocate)
+- 👀 I am actively looking for software engineer in the US (open to relocate)
 - 💻 I am proficient in Android and hybrid app development
 - ✅ I highly value software readability and maintainability
 - ✨ I am always excited to learn new technology and skills